jes/jetstream/README.md

 Install [Janus](https://github.com/meetecho/janus-gateway).
 Make sure you allow connections to it in your firewall.

+Jetstream abuses the `videoroom` plugin in Janus.
+Perhaps one day it'll use a custom plugin, but it's not obvious that that would be better.

 ### TLS

 Some clients refuse to stream the webcam over an unencrypted link, so you'll want to use [Let's Encrypt](https://letsencrypt.org/) to get a certificate.
 Make sure you configure Janus to use the certificate as well.